 Michael Goro, a prominent painter, printmaker, and educator, has lived and worked in Russia, Europe, Israel, and the USA.
 He

 completed his education receiving an M.F.A. in printmaking at the University of Illinois at Urbana-Champaign.
-Currently, he holds the position
+Goro served as chairperson

-of chairperson of the graphic design department at the American Academy of Art College in Chicago.
+of the graphic design department at the American Academy of Art College in Chicago.
+He now works as a full time artist.
 His works can be found in numerous

 private and public collections and have received a number of prestigious international awards in Japan, Korea, Europe, China, and the